aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.

-Last update: Sat Jan 31 05:31:26 2026
+Last update: Sun Feb  1 05:52:44 2026

 ### Let's play! 🎮